 Our mission

 We advocate for positive mental health and wellbeing and for the rights of people living with mental ill health.
-We raise awareness to end mental health stigma and discrimination.
+We raise awareness to end mental health stigma and discrimination and build capacity to improve mental health for all.